curtischong/kaggle-solutions-old/competitions/Open Problems – Single-Cell Perturbations.md

 		- so he does [[target encoding]] (std deviation and mean) on all 18k target variables
 			- so 36k extra columns
 		- Note: this is why his code groups by 'cell_type', 'sm_name' [columns](https://github.com/Eliorkalfon/single_cell_pb/blob/main/utils.py#L90-L94).
 It's to prepare the data for target encoding
+		- Notice how he does the [appending of these new columns twice](https://github.com/Eliorkalfon/single_cell_pb/blob/main/utils.py#L96-L111):
+			- once for all the cell_types and once for the sm_name. (so when he trains, he doesn't miss any)
 	- sampling strategy
 		- He wanted each model to see many different cells of different types
 			- so he did a kmeans to cluster each y_value [[cluster sampling]].